 Controller

-Once your business gets larger, you might find that you need a controller.
-A controller is the person responsible for overseeing the accounting department, managing internal processes, and making sure financial reporting is accurate and timely.
+Once your business gets larger, you might need a controller.
+A controller oversees the accounting department, manages internal processes, and makes sure financial reporting is accurate and timely.

 While a bookkeeper or accountant looks at the details, the controller makes sure the whole financial system is running smoothly.
-They are the ones who put checks and balances in place, prevent fraud, and keep everyone accountable.
+They put checks and balances in place, prevent fraud, and keep everyone accountable.

 CFO (Chief Financial Officer)

 This is the strategist.
-A CFO does not just look at where your business is today, they help chart the course for where you want to go.
+A CFO doesn't just look at where your business is today, they help chart the course for where you want to go.
 They forecast, model, and design strategies that support growth and stability.

 So, Who Do You Actually Need?

-Here is the truth.
-You may not need all of these professionals at once, and in the early stages of your business you probably will not.
-Many small businesses start with a bookkeeper, tap into an accountant for advice, and hire tax professionals during filing season.
+Most small businesses don't need all of these professionals at once.
+Many start with a bookkeeper, tap into an accountant for advice, and bring in a tax professional during filing season.
 As you grow, controllers and CFOs become more relevant.

 At Nomadica Solutions, we bridge the gap.
-We help you understand where you are now, where you are headed, and who should be on your financial team along the way.
-Whether you are a tattoo artist building your brand, a tradesperson running your own crew, or an entrepreneur launching a new venture, we will help you figure out what level of financial support makes sense for you.
+We help you understand where you are now, where you're headed, and who should be on your financial team along the way.
+Whether you're a tattoo artist building your brand, a tradesperson running your own crew, or an entrepreneur launching a new venture, we'll help you figure out what level of financial support makes sense for you.

-Because at the end of the day, your business deserves more than guesswork.
-It deserves clarity, strategy, and a team that is on your side.
+Your business deserves more than guesswork.
+It deserves clarity, strategy, and a team on your side.

-Ready to talk through your needs and see which role fits you best?
-Reach out at nomadicasolutions.com and let’s get your financial team working for you.
+Ready to talk through your needs?
+Reach out and let's get your financial team working for you.